Harry and Meghan speak out about royal family split in interview | DW | 08.03.2021

 On the British press:

-- Meghan denied British reports that she made her sister-in-law Kate, the Duchess of Cambridge
+- Meghan denied British reports that she made her sister-in-law Kate, the Duchess of Cambridge, cry during wedding preparations.

 On their personal lives:

-- Prince Harry joined the interview and the couple revealed that they're having a girl this summer.
+- The couple are expecting their second child and revealed that they're having a girl this summer.

 - Harry said he "wouldn't have been able to" take a step back from the royal family without Meghan.
 She was his way out.